JacobLawson/382_Lab4/README.md

 #Bonus Functionality
 The only bonus functionality i did was turn the block into a ball.
 This was done by getting rid of the loop to draw the block, and just defining how many pixels b=per column would be drawn.
 There was probably a better way to do it, but this way worked.

+#Debugging
+The main problem I ran across in this code was remembering to declare my functions and keep the variables consistent in all of the declarations.
+This was just fixed by constantly compiling the file and correcting errors as I saw them.
+ANother problem that cam up was for the Required Functionality.
+The Color variable initially was stored in R14, but other times it would get stored in R7 depending on the hour of the day and orientation of the planets.
+If my program did not work, I would just toggle R14 to R7 and thigns ended up being okay.

+#Documentation
+C2C Thompson ran into the same problem I did involving registers R14 and R7 and we kind of both figured out together how to get them to work.
+C2C Thompson also gave me the idea of using a for loop for the game over screen.
+I decided to draw lines andf he ended up doing this neat checkerboard pattern.
+He also helped me with figuring out a way to do detection cases for if the ball hit the line for A Funct.